Pasadena Whistleblower Retaliation Attorneys

 - A $1.2 million confidential settlement and a $770,000 arbitration award in separate whistleblower retaliation cases resolved in 2004

-Our lawyers are versed in the application of various U.S. federal laws that protect employees from retaliation, as well as public employees’ rights under the California Whistleblower Protection Act.
-We are here to provide information and guidance if you must decide whether to come forward or if you already have suffered retaliation for doing so.
+If you have been retaliated against for reporting wrongdoing, we will help you stand up for doing what is right.
+Our lawyers are well-versed in the application of various U.S. federal laws that protect employees from retaliation, as well as public employees’ rights under the California Whistleblower Protection Act.
+We are here to provide information and guidance if you want to come forward or if you already have suffered retaliation for doing so.